When we look at how we manage these products from sourcing to disposal we must consider the waste hierarchy:

 - Always check with the Tilhill Manager to see where best to drop the bags off en-route when work completes.

-Tree Shelters: For tree shelters which may be collected over coming months, please remove stakes and nest these together.
+Tree Shelters: For tree shelters which may be collected over coming months, remove stakes and nest these together.
 When maintenance work starts later in the year we need to compact these for transporting for recycling.